santisica29/CodeReviews.Console.Drinks/santisica29.Drinks/README.md

 - More practice with SQL Server.
 - About Json Property Names annotations that allows you to match your column with a different name than the API's object.
 - How the async/await functions work with each other.
+- Figure out how to make a counter to see which drink are viewed.

 ## Resources